...

 The Lagazuoi peak is one of the places to visit by cable car.

-Who doesn’t know the photos from the most popular meadow in Appl.
-Seiser Alm.
-Take the cable car up here, and then you can just walk along the gentle slopes and enjoy the soothing nature and listen to the sounds of grazing cattle.
-Or just grab an espresso at a local restaurant.
-Even so, you will have an incredible experience.
+Who hasn’t seen the iconic photos of the most popular meadow in the Alps, Seiser Alm?
+Take the cable car up to this stunning location, where you can stroll along gentle slopes, enjoy the soothing nature, and listen to the sounds of grazing cattle.
+Alternatively, relax with an espresso at a local restaurant.

 The most beautiful meadow in South Tyrol: the Seiser Alm (Alpe di Siusi).
 The photo shows a cockapoo dog and behind him the beautiful peaks of the Tyrolean Alps.